-- They should know how to share images via e-mail as standard e-mail attachments and, on Windows, using the Photo Mail feature. - Students should be able to create an Online Album from scratch or by converting an existing album, and be aware of the sharing options for an Online Album. - They should know how to export photos and projects to CD or DVD and how to prepare images for use on the Web.
+- They should know how to go about ordering professional prints online. - They should know how to share images via e-mail as standard e-mail attachments and, on Windows, using the Photo Mail feature. - Students should be able to create a Private Web Album at Adobe Revel from scratch or by converting an existing album, and be aware of the sharing and collaboration options for Mobile Albums. - They should know how to export photos and projects to CD or DVD and how to prepare images for use on the Web.

-- 1 What is a Picture Package layout? - 2 Why should images be saved in JPEG format for use on the Web? - 3 How do you choose a template other than the default for your Online Album?
+- 1 What is a Picture Package layout? - 2 Why should images be saved in JPEG format for use on the Web? - 3 How can you disable sharing for a Mobile Album?

 - 1 A Picture Package layout allows you to print a photo repeated at a variety of sizes on the same page.
-You can choose from a variety of layout options with an assortment of image sizes. - 2 The JPEG file format reduces the file size by means of compression, can be displayed by any web browser, and is platform-independent. - 3 The filmstrip menu across the top of the Online Album preview shows thumbnails for a variety of interactive album templates.
-Hold the pointer over each thumbnail to see a brief description.
-Double-click a thumbnail to apply the new template.
+You can choose from a variety of layout options with an assortment of image sizes. - 2 The JPEG file format reduces the file size by means of compression, can be displayed by any web browser, and is platform-independent. - 3 Move the pointer over the listing for the Mobile Album in the Organizer's left panel, and then click the sharing icon () to the right of the album name.
+In the Album Web Share dialog box, click Stop Sharing; then confirm the change.